caden-parajuli/klipper/README.md

 a sample config file and flashing instructions and I will include them in this repo.

+If you can loan any of these printers for a period of time I will work on finishing Klipper support for them.
+I would like this repo to be a resource for running Klipper on older 8 bit printers.
+I believe the architecture of Klipper allows these printers to remain usable with the simple addition of a Raspberry Pi.

 **Printers that may use ADS1118 ADCs and may work with this repo include:**
 - FlashForge Dreamer NX
 - FlashForge Dreamer